vippsas/vipps-wix/README.md

 Remember, you can also use the Vipps Portal to capture the orders.

 # How can I get help if I have any issues?
-For issues with your Vipps for Shopify installation contact us via our [support system here](https://crude.no/vipps-wix-support/).
+For issues with your Vipps for Wix installation contact us via our [support system here](https://crude.no/vipps-wix-support/).
 For other issues you should contact [Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md).

 # Vipps FAQ
 See the [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md) for more help with Vipps eCommerce.